Harvard College Alumni

 Enjoy a casual lunch in the Old Yard before the start of the Class Day Exercises.
-Tickets are complimentary for the graduating senior and two guests, and tickets are $10 per each additional person.
-All additional reservations must be made in advance, either online or at the Senior Desk.
-Seniors are encouraged to check with their parents first before purchasing tickets on campus.
-If parents have ordered tickets online, seniors may pick them up at the Senior Desk.
+Tickets are complimentary for the graduating senior and two guests and $10 per each additional person.
+Complimentary tickets must be picked up and any additional tickets must be purchased in advance at Senior Desk.
+Seniors are encouraged to check with their family first before purchasing tickets as refunds are not accepted.

 Class Day Exercises

 For seniors and guests, featuring the presentation of the Ames Awards, the Harvard and Ivy Orations, and the Class Ode, sung to the tune of "Fair Harvard."
-A remarkable display of eloquence and entertainment by fellow classmates, complemented by the 2014 Class Day speaker.
+A remarkable display of eloquence and entertainment by fellow classmates, complemented by the featured Class Day speaker.
 Each senior is entitled to five complimentary tickets.
 Graduating seniors will require one of these tickets for entry.
-Additional tickets may also be available at the Senior Desk.
+Additional tickets will also be available at Senior Desk.

 Commencement—The Morning Exercises

 Between the Commencement Morning Exercises and Afternoon Program, in each House, there is a diploma presentation ceremony and luncheon.
 This is the ceremony where the graduate actually receives his/her diploma.
 Tickets are not required for the ceremony but are required for the luncheon.
-Tickets are complimentary for the graduating senior and two guests.
-Additional guest tickets can be purchased beginning in May of 2014 through the House office or during the lunch from the checker for ~$15 each (cash only on the day of Commencement).
+Tickets for the luncheon are complimentary for the graduating senior and two guests.
+Additional guest tickets can be purchased at Senior Desk in advance or during the lunch from the checker (cash only on the day of Commencement).

 Commencement—The Afternoon Program

 Thursday, May 25 at 2:30 PM